akigumo/Electromagnetic-Tether/README.md

 # Electromagnetic-Tether

-2nd year EE project on electromagnetic robot.
+EE project on electromagnetic robot.

 Another group built a remote controller to control this robot.